-The document review, which includes a meta-synthesis of evaluations, provides a key line of evidence for assessing both organisational and development effectiveness.
-It includes the review of a limited set of documents publicly available and (some) documents supplied directly by the organisations to MOPAN.
+The document review provides a key line of evidence for assessing both organisational and development effectiveness.
+It includes the review of a limited set of documents publicly available and documents supplied directly by the organisations to MOPAN.
 The documents are selected strategically to respond to the Micro Indicators (see Indicator Framework below).
 Beyond documents prepared by management and the evaluation function, other sources include relevant external initiatives such as external audits, UN Joint Assessment Unit reports, UN Office of Internal Oversight reports and/or peer reviews of evaluation functions.